josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 [Edit 9/28/24: It's also worth calling out that Matt is the one doing _all_ the math on _both_ companies' contributions, and he's quite obviously skewing the numbers heavily in his own favor, as I explore more in the next section.
 Even without seeing the full ledger, it's pretty clear Matt's making some highly suspect choices on what counts and what doesn't.
 He really should've showed up with something at least vaguely resembling an objective tally if he wanted to make this point.
 The numbers he showed fall apart at even a cursory examination.
 And even if an unbiased dataset would still agree with him, it seriously damages Matt's credibility that he came in with such blatantly one-sided figures.]

+[Edit 9/30/24: To underscore the above point, over the weekend, [Matt floated the idea of merging Advanced Custom Fields Pro into WordPress core](https://www.reddit.com/r/Wordpress/comments/1frcor8/matt_brings_up_bringing_acf_pro_into_core/).
+Now, I don't really take Matt seriously here; this reads more like a threat or a troll than something that's likely to happen, in my view.
+But it underscores Matt's lopsided criteria for what counts as a contribution.

+[Advanced Custom Fields](https://www.advancedcustomfields.com/) has been one of the most-used and -loved plugins in WordPress as long as I've been around.
+WP Engine acquired it in 2022, and has fully funded its ongoing development since then.
+If we take Matt _at all_ seriously in this comment, it's even valuable enough to consider merging into core.
+But yet, somehow, all the time and money WPE has put into it doesn't actually count for anything?

+Conversely, if we _don't_ take Matt seriously, and if he's just stirring up trouble for fun like a mini Musk, then, well, that _also_ reinforces the point that he's not the person who should be in charge of all this.]

 So that's it; that's what Matt's mad about.
 There's _some_ substance there, and in a vacuum, I think he'd probably have a lot of people on his side.

 But we're not in a vacuum; there's a lot of context here.
 So I'd like to talk about that next.